jadecobra/python_tdd_exercises/source/list_comprehensions.rst

-Data Structures: Lists: List Comprehensions
+Data Structures: Lists: List Comprehension
 ===========================================

-I will cover ``list comprehensions`` in python using Test Driven Development
+list comprehension is a way to create lists from another iterable.
+It is a nice way to loop over elements and perform some operation usually in one line

 Creating a List with an Iterable
 --------------------------------

-List comprehensions are a way to create lists from another iterable.
-It is a nice way to loop over elements and perform some operation

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-add a file called ``test_list_comprehension.py`` to the ``tests`` folder
+I add a file called ``test_list_comprehension.py`` to the ``tests`` folder

 .. code-block:: python